-- Biodiversity, where we will look based on the precise nature of EU and NZ ecosystems and biodiversity governance and based on the fact that NZ has a high level of endemic biodiversity at any pressures or alleviating elements emanating from the FTA and what recommendations could help strengthen the positive and mitigate the negative potential FTA effects. - Children's rights and poverty could be analysed based on the preliminary social and human rights descriptions where this issue has surfaced as a challenge for New Zealand. - Vegetables, fruits & nuts, is a sector that matters for New Zealand, but it is not a top-5 sector resulting from the sector prioritisation (see previous section). - Either Aluminium or steel as a metal could be analysed further with respect to the economic impact and following social and environmental effects in particular.
+- Biodiversity, where we will look based on the precise nature of EU and NZ ecosystems and biodiversity governance and based on the fact that NZ has a high level of endemic biodiversity at any pressures or alleviating elements emanating from the FTA and what recommendations could help strengthen the positive and mitigate the negative potential FTA effects. - Children's rights and poverty could be analysed based on the preliminary social and human rights descriptions where this issue has surfaced as a challenge for New Zealand. - Vegetables, fruits & nuts, is a sector that matters for New Zealand, but it is not a top-5 sector resulting from the sector prioritisation (see previous section). - Aluminium can be analysed further with respect to the economic impact and following social and environmental effects.
 This can be linked to the scale structure technology-effects looked at in the overall environmental analysis.